 Guidelines - it does not matter what kind of camera is used to make the shot.
 Picture displays to be mounted horizontally on 14"x22" black (preferred) or white poster board.
+Activity numbers in these exhibit classes correspond to the "Book 1: Photography Basics 4-H Project book.
+Using the project book is optional.

 901. Picture Display - Five pictures.
 The 4-H'er will exhibit one picture from five different categories.
-Categories to be selected from include 1) animal 2) building 3) people 4) landscape 5) special effects 6) still life 7) sports.
+Categories to be selected from include 1) animals, 2) building 3) people 4) landscape 5) special effects 6) still life 7) sports.